Guide

 • Menlo: enterprise genAI spend hit $37B in 2025, $12.5B of it on model APIs.

-• OpenRouter's rankings publish complete days with a few days' lag — check the date on any number you quote.
+• OpenRouter's live rankings run through the most recent complete day — typically yesterday — and our board shows the exact source date; check the date on any number you quote.

 ReceiptsRamp Economics LabMenlo: State of GenAIa16z enterprise AIOpenRouter rankingsOpenRouter apps